cdimascio/express-openapi-validator/README.md

 #### Synchronous

-_Note syncrhonous mode makes use of the [`deasync`](https://github.com/abbr/deasync) module.
+_Note synchronous mode makes use of the [`deasync`](https://github.com/abbr/deasync) module.
 Some users have experienced issues using deasync with some versions of node_

 **Q:** What does it mean to use the validator 'synchronously'?